AndrewBugembe/ticket-lifecycle/README.md

 </p>
 <p>
 Create ticket:A user or agent initiates the creation of a new ticket.
-This step captures information about the reported issue, such as description, category, and contact details..
+This step captures information about the reported issue, such as description, category, and contact details.
 </p>
 <br />